gtantachuco/s1p-2018-contract-testing/README.md

 The question is: __How do you do that without impacting your existing consumers?__

 ## The Solution: Consumer-driven contracts
 __Consumer-driven contracts__ allow you to test integration points between services providers and its consumers without setting up the whole runtime environment.
-Based on a common API contract, it runs isolated tests between the consumer and a mock provider; and, between a mock consumer and the real provider.
+Based on a common API contract, you can run isolated tests between the consumer and a mock provider; and, between a mock consumer and the real provider.

 ## The Tool: Spring Cloud Contract
+With Spring Cloud Contract, you can successfully implement Consumer-driven Contracts for both JVM-based apps and non-JVM apps.
+Let's see how two (2) Spring boot apps are configured to leverage Spring Cloud Contract.

 ## Pre-requisites
+In order to complete this lab, you will need to have the following software installed in your computer:
+1) Spring Tool Suite or your preferred Java/Spring IDE
+1) Lastes version of <a href="https://maven.apache.org/" target="_blank">Maven</a>
+1) Latest version of Git client
+1) Latest version of Concourse's `fly` command-line tool

 ## Getting started
 Run Person Service